wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/picking-control-strategy.rst

 Feedforward Control: Making a Best Guess
 ----------------------------------------

-The idea behind feedforward control is to provide the mechanism with the control signal you think it needs to make the mechanism do what you want.
-A feedforward controller feeds information we already know about the system *forward* into an estimate of the required control signal.
-The feedforward controller does *not* adjust this in response to the measured behavior of the system to try to correct for errors from the guess - hence the term, "open-loop" (since there's no measurement, the block diagram of such a system is just a line, not a loop).
+"Feedforward control" means providing the mechanism with the control signal you think it needs to make the mechanism do what you want, without any knowledge of where the mechanism currently is.
+A feedforward controller feeds information we already know about the system *forward* into an estimate of the required :term:`control effort`.
+The feedforward controller does *not* adjust this in response to the measured behavior of the system to try to correct for errors from the guess.

+Feedforward control is also sometimes referred to as "open-loop control", because if you draw out a block diagram of the controlled system it consists of only a line from the controller to the plant, with no connection from the measured plant output back into the controller (hence an "open" loop, which really isn't a loop at all).

 This is the type of control you are implicitly using whenever you use a joystick to "directly" control the speed of a motor through the applied voltage.
 It is the simplest and most straightforward type of control, and is probably the one you encountered first when programming a FRC motor, though it may not have been referred to by name.

 When Do We Need Feedforward Control?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, feedforward control is *required* whenever the system requires some constant control signal to remain at the desired setpoint (such as position control of a vertical arm where gravity will cause the arm to fall, or velocity control where the back-EMF and friction will cause the motor to slow down over time).
+In general, feedforward control is *required* whenever the system requires some constant control signal to remain at the desired setpoint (such as position control of a vertical arm where gravity will cause the arm to fall, or velocity control where internal motor dynamics and friction will cause the motor to slow down over time).
 Feedback controllers naturally fall to zero output when they achieve their setpoint, and so a feedforward controller is needed to provide the signal to *keep* the mechanism where we want it.

 Some control strategies instead account for this in the feedback controller with integral gain - however, this is slow and prone to oscillation.
 It is almost always better to use a feedforward controller to account for the output needed to maintain the setpoint.